-The Sending routing setting is one of multiple options on the Email settings page for managing mail routing and delivery.
-Sending routing enables you to set up outbound and internal-sending delivery options, such as dual delivery and outbound mail gateway.
+The Sending routing setting is one of multiple options on the "Email settings" page for managing mail routing and delivery.
+The Sending routing setting enables you to set up outbound and internal-sending delivery options, such as dual delivery and outbound mail gateway.

 Similar to other email security settings, the Sending routing setting enables you set up policies that vary by organizational unit.
 Users within child organizational units inherit the settings you create for the parent organization.
 You also have the option to add multiple Sending routing settings to each organizational unit.

-Use cases for Sending routing:
+Use cases for the Sending routing setting:

 For step-by-step instructions on the various use cases, see Managing mail routing and delivery: Guidelines and best practices.
-For step-by-step instructions on setting up Sending routing, see the sections below.

 To configure Sending routing settings for your domain or organizational unit: